 The Kentucky Long-Term Care Ombudsman program advocates for residents of nursing homes, personal care homes and family care homes.
-Ombudsmen work to resolve problems of individual residents and to bring about improvements in care through changes at the local, state and national levels.
+Ombudsmen work to resolve problems of individual residents and bring about improvements in care through changes at the local, state and national levels.

 While most residents receive good care in long-term care facilities, far too many are neglected and suffer psychological, physical and other types of abuse.
 Kentucky has more than 80 trained volunteer ombudsmen who regularly visit long-term care facilities, monitor conditions and care and provide a voice for those unable to speak for themselves.

-First launched in 1972 as a demonstration program, the ombudsman program today operates in all states as a provision of the Older Americans Act, administered by the federal Administration on Aging.
+First launched in 1972 as a demonstration program, the ombudsman program today operates in all states as a provision of the Older Americans Act administered by the federal Administration on Aging.

 The responsibilities of long-term care ombudsmen include:

 - Identifying, investigating and resolving complaints made by or on behalf of residents;

 - Providing information to residents about long-term care services;

 - Representing the interest of residents before governmental agencies and seeking administrative, legal and other remedies to protect residents;